 Instructions

-- Combine 1 cup apple juice and 1 cup brown sugar in a medium saucepot.
+- Combine apple juice and brown sugar in a medium saucepot.
 Bring to a simmer over medium and cook until the sugar has melted.

-- Add 12 ounces of cranberries, ¼ teaspoon ground cloves, 2 cinnamon sticks, ½ cup chopped apples, and ½ cup chopped pear to the pot.
+- Add cranberries, ground cloves, cinnamon sticks, chopped apples, and chopped pear to the pot.
 Bring to a simmer and reduce heat to medium-low.
 Continue to cook for 10 minutes or until the fruits have softened.
 Remove from heat and let cool.

 Leave a Reply